List of content you will read in this article:

 - Shell/GCC: It is a user-to-kernel interface that hides the complexities of the kernel's operations from users.
 Shell processes the user's command and performs the kernel's functions.

 - Application Software: The desktop environment that comes with your Linux OS or that you choose to install will not be able to meet all of your application requirements; there are far too many.
 Therefore, individual applications are installed.
-Most Linux distributions, such as Ubuntu, come with dedicated app stores to find and install software.
+Most Linux distributions, such as Ubuntu, come with dedicated app stores to find and install the software.

 - Bootloader: Computers go through a startup process known as booting.
 This boot process requires instruction, and your operating system is in charge of it.
 The bootloader for your operating system precedes the process when you turn on your computer.